 Other than for the pursuit of educational opportunities, requests for leaves of absence should be submitted to the Associate Dean of Students.
-The Associate Dean of Students will serve as the point of contact for gathering information about and communicating the college?s response regarding the student's request.
-For leaves related to the pursuit of educational opportunities off campus, requests should be directed to the Director of Global Education.
+The Associate Dean of Students will serve as the point of contact for gathering information about and communicating the college's response regarding the student's request.
+For leaves related to the pursuit of educational opportunities off campus, requests should be directed to the Director of the Center for Global Study and Engagement.